FROM HERE TO ETERNITY

 I couldn't get too interested in any of this, due to its predictability, and I found Prewitt's climactic death to be laughably contrived.

-This might be the film where I faced up to the fact that I am not a huge fan of Clift's acting style, which somehow always makes me feel uncomfortable, although this may in part be due to my knowledge of the sad way in which his life ended.
+This might be the film where I finally faced up to the fact that I am not a huge fan of Clift's acting style, which somehow always makes me feel uncomfortable, although this may in part be due to my knowledge of the sad way in which his life ended.

 But definitely worth watching for that one scene alone.